| Welcome to APGAW

 The All-Party Parliamentary Group for Animal Welfare (APGAW) was created to develop policy on any issue relating to animals with the aim of obtaining legislation to improve welfare standards.
 The Group holds regular roundtable meetings in Parliament providing an opportunity for those with a common interest in animal welfare to meet and debate their views as well as running focused inquiries into topical issues with subsequent reports to Government.

-APGAW is managed by Marisa Heath who has over 15-years experience in policy formation, report writing and organising meetings.
+APGAW is directed by Marisa Heath who has over 18-years experience in policy formation, report writing and organising meetings.
 She has written Government guidance, led inquiries and chaired high profile roundtables.
 She also runs the Canine & Feline Sector Group and the Local Government Animal Welfare Group.

 The key issues which the Group is working on are as follows: